 Parenting Time & Visitation

-Staunch Advocacy from Our Chicago Divorce Lawyers
+Effective Advocacy from Our Chicago Divorce Lawyers

 Call our firm at (312) 565-4100 to start exploring your options.
 Our compassionate team is ready to speak with you.

-- There are domestic violence issues
+- Domestic violence issues are present

-- The non-custodial parent has a criminal history
+- A parent has a criminal history

-- The non-custodial parent has substance abuse issues
+- A parent has substance abuse issues